viktor-akusoff/GalleryThief/README.md

 ## Guide

-Gallery Thief uses several classes to retrieve images from search engines (Google, Yandex, Bing, etc.)
+Gallery Thief uses several classes to retrieve images from search engines (Google, Yandex and etc.)

 You should know them to achieve full potential of this little package.